weiqichu/weiqichu.github.io/_pages/research.md

 author_profile: true
 ---

-As an applied mathematician, I use mathematical tools to understand a broad range of scientific phenomena that can be addressed both analytically and computationally.
+I use mathematical and computational tools to understand a broad range of scientific phenomena that arise in physical, biological, and social systems.
 My research interests include model reduction, network science, inference from data, and scientific computing.

 Model-reduction methods and multiscale modeling
 --
 One of my longstanding interests is to develop scalable and systematic approaches to reduce the dimensionality of complex models.
-My works in this theme can be devided into three categories:
+My works on this theme can be divided into three categories:
 * Mori–Zwanzig theory
 * Petro–Galerkin projection
 * Lubrication theory